QubesOS/qubes-doc/QubesBuilder.md

 The build system creates build environments in chroots and so no other packages are needed on the host.
 All files created by the build system are contained within the qubes-builder directory.
 The full build requires some 25GB of free space, so keep that in mind when deciding where to place this directory.

-The build system is configured via builder.conf file -- one should copy the attached builder.conf.template, and modify it as needed, e.g.:
+The build system is configured via builder.conf file -- one should copy the attached builder.conf.default, and modify it as needed, e.g.:

 ``` {.wiki}
 cp builder.conf.default builder.conf